COMMUNITY SUPPORT

 • A Community Membership Professional is a staff person who will provide support to get the client into the community and can provide a ride to places in the community.

-• It can be just one client with one staff professional, or two people who have the same interests and communities can choose to utilize services together.
+• The service can be provided to one client by one staff professional, or to two people who have the same interests and communities who choose to utilize services together.

 Who is Community Support for?

-• Community Support is for people who want to spend time in their community and be supported to make or build relationships with others.
+• Community Support is for people who want to spend time in their community and be supported in making or building relationships with others.

-• Community Support can help explore meaningful retirement opportunities for clients over 55.
+• Community Support can help individuals explore meaningful retirement opportunities for those age 55 and older.

-• The service is available to people who are on Section 20, 21 or 29 Waivers.
+• The service is available to people who receive services under Section 20, 21 or 29.

 Why Casa?